-- 1. Conformance with applicable regulations and standards established by the Zoning Regulations. - Compatibility with existing or permitted uses on abutting sites, in terms of building height, bulk and scale, setbacks and open spaces, landscaping and site development, and access and circulation features. - 3.
+- 1. Conformance with applicable regulations and standards established by the Zoning Regulations. - 2.
+Compatibility with existing or permitted uses on abutting sites, in terms of building height, bulk and scale, setbacks and open spaces, landscaping and site development, and access and circulation features. - 3.
 Potentially unfavorable effects or impacts on other existing or permitted uses on abutting sites, to the extent such impacts exceed those which reasonably may result from use of the site by a permitted use.
 (NOTE: Throughout this Section, "Permitted Use" means any use authorized as a matter of right under the applicable zoning district.) - 4.
-Modifications to the site plan which would result in increased compatibility, or would mitigate potentially unfavorable impacts, or would be necessary to conform to applicable regulations and standards and to protect the public health, safety, morals, and general welfare.
+Modifications to the site plan which would result in increased compatibility, or would mitigate potentially unfavorable impacts, or would be necessary to conform to applicable regulations and standards and to protect the public health, safety, morals, and general welfare. - 5.
+Safety and convenience of vehicular and pedestrian circulation in the vicinity, including traffic reasonably expected to be generated by the proposed "Special Use" and other uses authorized and anticipated in the area, considering existing zoning and land uses in the area.

-- 5. Safety and convenience of vehicular and pedestrian circulation in the vicinity, including traffic reasonably expected to be generated by the proposed "Special Use" and other uses authorized and anticipated in the area, considering existing zoning and land uses in the area. - 6.
-That any conditions applicable to approval are the minimum necessary to minimize potentially unfavorable impacts on nearby uses and to ensure compatibility of the proposed "Special Use" with existing or permitted uses in the surrounding area.
+6. That any conditions applicable to approval are the minimum necessary to minimize potentially unfavorable impacts on nearby uses and to ensure compatibility of the proposed "Special Use" with existing or permitted uses in the surrounding area.

-Summary

-There is concern that allowing medical marijuana operations as a Special Use, using the language adopted in 1990 when Conditional Uses were annually evaluated, is not consistent with the City Council's determinations of Medical Marijuana zoning made in December 2018 and August 2019, where in both amendments, Council declined to place Medical Marijuana uses in the RE zoning district.
+Summary of Proposed Amendment: There is concern that allowing medical marijuana operations as a Special Use, using the language adopted in 1990 when Conditional Uses were annually evaluated, is not consistent with the City Council's determinations of Medical Marijuana zoning made in December 2018 and August 2019, where in both amendments, Council declined to place Medical Marijuana uses in the RE zoning district.
+There is also concern that the basis for adopting the "one and only" M-1 use language in RE has eroded and is no longer necessary or appropriate.

-In the discussions with committees and Council preceding the adoption of Ordinance No. O-1819-17 regarding where the medical marijuana uses should be permitted, residential zones in general were not among the locations approved.
-As a result, Medical Marijuana Commercial Grower, Medical Marijuana Education Facility, Medical Marijuana Processor and Medical Marijuana Storage Facility uses were not included in the RE, Residential Estate Dwelling Districts.
+In the discussions with committees and Council preceding the adoption of Ordinance O-1819-17 regarding where the medical marijuana uses should be permitted, residential zones in general were not among the locations approved.
+As a result, Medical Marijuana Commercial Grower, Medical Marijuana Education Facility, Medical Marijuana Processor and Medical Marijuana Storage Facility uses were not included in the RE, Residential Estate Dwelling Districts as any type of use.